sslab-gatech/portal/how-host-and-rmm-communicate-to-manage-stage2-table-for-realm.md

 Because we currently have information of the granule mapped to the parent RTT that needs to be updated, it should first map the granule and read its content.
-The reason it needs mapping of the parent s2tte is that it should update parent RTT to point to host provided RTT.
-Moreover, the newly updated RTT page should be initialize to be used as RTT.
+The reason it needs mapping of the parent s2tt is that it should update parent RTT to point to host provided RTT.
+Moreover, the newly updated RTT page should be initialized to be used as RTT.
 To this end, it maps host provided RTT page through its granule (g_tbl).
 It first initialize the new RTT page and update parent RTT page accordingly.
 Let's see!